killianoneachtain/moviesApp/README.md

 *Displays a list(20) of upcoming Movies.
 Clicking on the movie will bring you to the movie 'Details Page'.*

-![][view]
->Shows detailed information on a movie.
-Clicking the 'Show Reviews' button will display extracts from critic reviews.

 ### Routing.

 ......
 Insert a list of the routes supported by your app and state the associated view.
 If relevant, specify which of the routes require authentication, i.e. protected/private.
 For projects that expanded the Movies Fan app, only new routes should be listed .........

++ /movies/upcoming (public) - displays 20 upcoming movies.
++ /person/:id (public) - detail view of a particular person and its cast/crew credits.
++ /movies/:id/castcredits (public) - displays movies cast details with links to persons.
-+ /blogs - displays all published blogs.
++ /movies/:id/crewcredits (public) - displays movies crew details with links to persons.
-+ /blogs/:id (private) - detail view of a particular blog.
++ /person/:id/castcredits (public) - detail view of a particular person's cast credits, with link to the movie page.
-+ /blogs/:id/comments (private) - detail view of a particular blog and its comments.
++ /person/:id/crewcredits (public) - detail view of a particular person's crew credits, with link to the movie page.
-+ etc.
-+ etc.

 ## React feature set.